thegetty/osci-report/source/lessons-learned.html.md

 Although approvals for online use of images frequently comes with a time limit, none of the OSCI museums are tracking these limits, assuming that the rights-granting organization will do so.
 Most OSCI participants believe that within a few years, museums and rights-granting organizations will have eased their policies on the use of images in electronic media.
 A more comprehensive change, however, in the general approach of museums, artists, and artists’ estates to the online use of their images is needed for the issue to fade completely.

-## Lesson 6: <br />Find Ways to Serve Multiple Audiences; or, Online Catalogues Aren’t Just for Scholars
+## Lesson 6: Find Ways to Serve Multiple Audiences; or, Online Catalogues Aren’t Just for Scholars
 {:.section-heading}

 > *“Museums are moving too slowly with technology, and they need to